Pigabyte/json_many_to_onefile/README.md

 # json_many_to_onefile
-Read.me in cluded in main folder for how to use.
+Read.me included in main folder for how to use.

 Link Below (Non-Related to usability) also shows how it's used.